Self-doubt and impostor syndrome

 • The superhuman focuses on how many roles they can excel at, at one time, and feels they should be able to handle all of them perfectly.

-In each of these types, failing to reach their own unreasonable standards evokes shame.
+In each of these types, failing to reach their own unreasonable standards can evoke shame.

 People with high levels of self-doubt or who experience impostor syndrome often: